1. ICF and CSA Rules.

 11.2 The race director shall decide on matters where a protest has been made and where the race rules have been broken during the competition.

-11.3 The race director may disqualify or penalize any competitor who behaved improperly or who, by his conduct or speech shows contempt towards the officials, other competitors, or spectators.
+11.3 The race director may disqualify or penalize any competitor who behaved improperly or who, by his conduct or speech shows contempt towards the officials, the SAPS divers, Medics, other competitors, or spectators.

 11.5 The race Jury shall hear any appeals which may be received and settle any disputes that may arise as a result of decisions made by the race director.